 The holidays are nearly upon us.
-While everyone hopes for a happy holiday season, we understand that, for many HR managers, the holidays often bring a series of headaches, from competing requests for time off to disputes over employee gift-giving to holiday parties that get out of control.
+While everyone hopes for a happy holiday season, we understand that, for many HR managers, the holidays often bring a series of headaches, from employee disputes over gift-giving to holiday parties that get out of control.
 As usual, the best remedy for these potential problems is careful up-front planning.
 In this client alert, we discuss some of the most common holiday headaches and the steps you can take now to avoid or minimize them.

 Every year, we are inundated with media stories about the "culture war" between religious and secular observances of the holidays.
-As an employer, your best path is to take steps to keep these disputes out of the workplace so that they do not interfere with employee productivity or morale or give rise to a claim of religious discrimination.
+As an employer, your best path is to take steps to keep these disputes out of the workplace so that they don't interfere with employee productivity or morale or give rise to a claim of religious discrimination.

 Keep Holiday Decorations Neutral.
-Holiday decorations should be simple and neutral.
+Employer holiday decorations should be simple and neutral.
 They should not honor or appear to promote any particular religious observance.

 Train Managers to Spot Potential Religious Harassment.
 The holidays can bring religious differences into the open that would otherwise not be an issue.
-Managers should be reminded to ensure that the employees are not being mistreated because of their religion (or lack thereof), including their observance or non-observance of the holidays or their observance of holidays that are outside of the mainstream.
+Managers should be reminded to ensure that employees are not being mistreated because of their religion (or lack thereof), including their observance or non-observance of the holidays or their observance of holidays that are outside of the mainstream.

 Consider a Gift-Giving Policy to Avoid Disputes.
 Gift-giving disputes come in all shapes and forms, from an employee feeling left out because they didn't receive a gift, to managers expecting gifts from subordinates, to unhealthy competitions for who gives or receives the "best" gifts.
 To avoid these issues, some companies encourage employees to give to an employer-sponsored charity in lieu of workplace gifts.
 Others create a secret Santa program to channel employee gift-giving, and others have a policy prohibiting employees from giving gifts at work.
 The right approach will vary from company to company, and we encourage companies to proactively address gift-giving with some form of policy to avoid dealing with sticky issues on the back end.